compsocialscience/summer-institute/2022/covenant-university/apply.md

 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute.
 Participants with less coding experience will be expected to complete a set of online learning modules on the R programming language.
 Students doing this preparatory work will be supported by a teaching assistant who will hold online office hours two months before the Institute.

 Applications will be evaluated based on:
 -	Applicant’s professional experience.
-Preference will be given to postgraduate students, postdoctoral researchers, untenured faculty within five years of their PhD, junior officers, in statistical offices, government ministries, and agencies
+Preference will be given to postgraduate students, researchers/academics within five years of their PhD, junior officers in statistical offices, government ministries, and agencies.
 -	Applicants experience with coding or the potential to be proficient before the Institute
 -	Motivation and ambition to make a personal contribution to computational social science
 -	Research experience, particularly at the postgraduate level or a demonstrated ability to build the capacity of others.
--	Potential to contribute to the educational experience of other participants
 -	Potential to fully participate and engage in the entire program
--	Potential to spread computational social science to new intellectual communities and areas of research

 ## How To Apply

 Applicants must submit the following documents:

--	A curriculum vitae
+-	A curriculum vitae (max 4pages).
--	A statement of participation, i.e., why do you wish to attend SICSS-Covenant? (max 300 words)
--	A letter of intent (max two pages) describing your current research interests, future plans and how these intersect with the goals of this partner location.
+-	A motivation letter (max two pages) describing why do you wish to attend SICSS-Covenant, your current research interests, future plans and how these intersect with the goals of this partner location.
+-	A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant's competence/potential and availability.
--	Links to two or more recent projects – these could include research publications, an online application developed by the applicant, or a tutorial led by the applicant.
+-	**Optional:** Link(s) to one or two recent projects – this/these could include research publications, an online application developed by the applicant, or a tutorial led by the applicant.

 **All application materials must be submitted through SouthScieX by March 18.** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by April 1 and ask participants to confirm their participation very soon after that.